Effective as of November 2020.

 Strigo personnel access customer data only on a need-to-know basis for support purposes.
 All support personnel have signed Non-Disclosure Agreements, and no changes are ever made to an account without prior approval from the customer.

 Access of Strigo personnel to sensitive internal services is governed by a 2FA policy.

 Software Development Lifecycle

-of automated tests, a process of automatic vulnerability analysis, and are then manually reviewed.
+Strigo uses the git revision control system.
+We run a series of tests throughout the software development lifecycle, including automated tests and a process of automatic vulnerability analysis.
+These are also manually reviewed.
 When code changes pass the automated processes, the changes are first pushed to staging servers wherein Strigo employees test the changes before an eventual push to the production servers and to the customer base.
-A specific security review is also added for particularly sensitive changes.
+An additional security review is also conducted when there are particularly sensitive changes.

 Scalability/Reliability of Architecture

 Strigo data centers are hosted on Amazon Web Services (AWS).
 The IT infrastructure that AWS provides is designed and managed in alignment with security best practices, including the following IT security standards:

 - SOC 1/SSAE 16/ISAE 3402 (formerly SAS 70)